Tax Refund Loans: Details and How To Get One

-If you’re expecting a tax refund from the IRS but need money instantly, you may be able to get a tax refund anticipation loan (RAL).
-A tax refund anticipation loan is a short-term loan that you can repay from your IRS refund.
-You’ll usually get the money within a day, making the instant funds attractive so consumers facing financial difficulties.
+If you’re expecting a tax refund from the IRS but want money now, you may be able to get a tax refund loan.
+Tax refund advance loans are short-term loans that you can repay after you receive your refund.

 What Is a Tax Refund Loan?